Non Banking Finance Company Registration in Chennai

 FAQ'S

-NBFCs whose asset size is of ₹ 500 crore or more as per last audited balance sheet are considered as systemically important NBFCs.
-The rationale for such classification is that the activities of such NBFCs will have a bearing on the financial stability of the overall economy.
+NBFCs with an asset size of ₹500 crore or more, as per their latest audited balance sheet, are designated as systemically important NBFCs.
+This classification is made because the activities of these NBFCs can impact the financial stability of the broader economy.

-NBFCs do not form part of the payment and settlement system and cannot issue cheques drawn on it;
+* NBFCs are not part of the payment and settlement system and can't issue checks.

 Online Meeting